graasp/graasp/README.md

 DB_CONNECTION=postgres://test:test@db:5432/test?sslmode=disable
 ```

 This will ensure your tests run on the second database container.
-As they will clean the database between test runs you will not loose your development data.
+As they will create new data and sometimes delete data between test runs you will not loose your development data.

-It's also important to add `AUTO_RUN_MIGRATIONS=false` in your `.env.test` file to not run the migrations on every application launch.

 ## Database and Migrations